Is Delta-8 THC Legal in Georgia? (April 2023 Update)

 Georgia Delta-8 THC Laws

-In May 2019, Georgia passed its version of the hemp bill, Georgia House Bill 213 (Georgia Hemp Farming Act).
+Georgia passed its version of the hemp bill, Georgia House Bill 213 (Georgia Hemp Farming Act) in 2019.
 This bill officially made hemp products, including delta-8 THC, legal in the Peach State.

-However, delta-8 may be illegal illegal in Gwinnett County after a supreme court ruling.
-It might also be illegal in Forsyth County and some other areas of Georgia but the situation is not 100% clear.
+However, delta-8 might be illegal illegal in Gwinnett County after a supreme court ruling.
+It might also be illegal in Forsyth County and some other areas of Georgia.
+But the situation is not 100% clear, especially after the November ruling.

 What Is Delta-8 THC?